 Goal setting helps achieve results.
 A goal is the object of ambition or effort.
 It is more specific than a resolution.
 While a resolution says which behaviours you will modify, a goal adds details and measurable results to make things more specific.
-At KATA Accounting Solutions Professional Corporation, we recommend that goals be set using the SMART method.
+At KATA Accounting Solutions Professional Corporation, we recommend setting goals using the SMART method.

 SMART is an acronym for Specific, Measurable, Attainable, Realistic and Timely.
 This was developed by George Doran, Arthur Miller and James Cunningham and published in a 1981 article, which is paraphrased in this blog post.
 For a goal to be a SMART goal, it needs to meet all of the criteria.